CAN’T LOSE WEIGHT NO MATTER WHAT?

 These women are basically piling sugar on top of sugar on top of sugar all day long, setting themselves up for constant blood sugar spikes and crashes.
 Add in some coffee (and stress from work or lack of sleep) and cortisol will be through the roof.
 When cortisol is high, they won’t lose weight.

 3. Neither of these diets is very nutritious.
 These women would both feel better with more vegetables, fibre, and good fats in their diets.
+They’d have more energy and they’d look better which would in turn motivate them to train harder and to eat well.

 1. Make protein the focus of every meal